hedderich/flask-real-time-map/README.md

 Relying on the
 [uwsgi-nginx-flask-docker](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/)
 Docker image, it is possible to serve the API so far.
-However it does not work with the websocket connection yet, therefore the map will not be able to update itself.
+However it does not work with a steady websocket connection yet, therefore the map will not be able to update itself when served from a docker container.

 ```
 docker build -t live-map .